thoelze1/parallel-knn/README.md

 - Number of dimensions is a positive integer

 ## Notes
-- Input is a "training set" of k-dimensional points
 - Edge case: more dimensions than points?
-- To compare pesudocode 1 method with pseudocode 2 method, compare standalone in-place-sort-all-points with sample-and-copy methods
-- Each node in the tree represents a hypercube (cell)
 - Special case code for n = 1?
-- mmap the results file (eliminates locking issues)
+- mmap the results file (eliminates locking/concurrency issues)
+- Root of tree should also have bounding hypercube and pointer to points
+- If tree is less-than-balanced, one thread working on training will finish before another, and should help unfinished threads continue training
+- Join all training threads before starting querying

-## Dumb Querying
+## Tree Construction with Random Sampling and Smart Querying
+- Training runtime: nlog(n)
 - Query runtime best case: log(n)
-- Query runtime worst case: ?
+- Query runtime worst case: n
 ```
 # accepts query point, current nearest neighbors (priority queue), bounding hypercube (priority queue)
 # returns whether or not we're done